 You also want to update this number by taking into account the inflation between today and your retirement year.
 It seems that 3% yearly inflation is a safe CPI according to « The Global Expatriate Guide to Investing » by Andrew Hallam.
 SO unless your retire tomorrow, we need to revisit our example based on a 10, 20, 30 or 40 retirement time horizon.

-As we said earlier, the 4% is a guideline and like with any guideline is need to be adjusted.
+As we said earlier, the 4% rule is a guideline and like with any guideline, it needs to be adjusted.
 Here are a few risks to keep in mind when using the 4% rules that people often overlook:

-Let’s review each of these risk and provide tactics to mitigate them
+Let’s review each of these risks and provide tactics to mitigate them

-The Trinity Study has been based on historical data of the stock market from 1925-2009.
-As the common adage says: “Past performance is no guarantee of future results” so people should keep in mind that we don’t know that the future will do.
+The Trinity Study is based on historical data of the stock market from 1925-2009.
+As the common adage says: “Past performance is no guarantee of future results” so people should keep in mind that we don’t know what will happen in the future.
 That being said, between 1925 and 2009, there has been one world war, a global financial crisis, and a pandemic.
-So, I feel like the market has been through a lot already.
+So the market has been through a lot already.

 Mr & Mrs Nomad Numbers’ portfolio insights – Since our retirement in 2018, our portfolio has seen a 30% increase.